Enter to Win A 2-Night Stay + Spa Treatments at Omni Grove Park Inn

-If you love to find waterfalls in western North Carolina, the Asheville area is the place for you!
-While there are hundreds of cascades in the "Land of the Waterfalls," these are our 60+ favorite waterfalls (each with full page guides, photos and videos) in our Blue Ridge Mountains.
+If you love to find the best waterfalls and waterfall hikes in Western North Carolina, the Asheville area is the place for you!
+While there are hundreds of cascades in the "Land of the Waterfalls," these are our 60+ favorite waterfalls (each with full-page guides, photos, and videos) in our Blue Ridge Mountains.
 They are both beautiful and easy to find.
-Most of the waterfalls are not signed (on national park or forest land), so take our directions with you!
-BE SAFE, do not climb rock faces or dive into the water.
-And do not wade in water above a waterfall since you could be swept over - see our waterfall and hiking safety tips.
+Most of the waterfalls are not signed at a trailhead (on national park or forest land), so take our directions with you.
+BE SAFE: Do not climb rock faces, do not dive into the water, and do not wade in water above a waterfall since you could be swept over (see our waterfall and hiking safety tips).
 To find several in one area, go to our Waterfall Maps & Drives.
+Here are some of the best North Carolina waterfalls our area has to offer.
 Enjoy!

 Rainbow Falls